- Yodobashi Camera is a tech lovers dream. Here's a peek at what you can find.

 Watch the Yodobashi Camera Theme Song + Akiba!!

-I LOOVE this video!!! すごい 大好き!!!!
+I LOVE this video!!! すごい 大好き!!!!
 This video’s brilliant and captures the Yodobashi Camera theme song that hits you the second you walk in.
 I have countless memories wandering this store to the narration of this song.
 There’s something inherently euphoric and joyful in the tune that seemingly captures the joy of being in the largest tech superstore in the world.

 The thing I love the most about Tokyo is its hyper-attention to detail and respect for craftsmanship and excellence.
 You can find that across multiple mediums at Yodobashi Camera.

 There are other locations: Shinjuku West, Shinjuku East, Ueno, Kichijouji, Hachiouji, Machida, Kawasaki, Yokohama, Saitama, Chiba, Kyoto, Osaka, Sendai, Sappori, Koryama, Niigata

 Cameras & Photography